Print Labels On Demand When You Need Them

 These applications include mailing, inventory, warehouse, and shipping labels.

 A. Most common label sizes - 4” x 6” and 1.5 x 2.5

 B. Most common core sizes - 1” and 3”

-What’s the difference between roll labels and sheet labels?
+What’s the difference between direct thermal roll labels and sheet labels?